wifisensing/PicoScenes-Manual/source/scenarios.rst

    - ``-i SDR_ID --mode logger``: Switches the device ``SDR_ID`` to CSI logger mode;
    - ``--freq 2412``: Change the center frequency of device ``SDR_ID`` to 2412 MHz;
    - ``--plot``: Live-plots the CSI measurements.

+.. hint:: PicoScenes sets many Rx parameters by default, such as using the *RX_CBW_20* preset, using the Tx/Rx antenna port, using the normalized 0.65 Rx gain, *etc*.

 Listening to 40/80/160 MHz bandwidth channel
 +++++++++++++++++++++++++++++++++++++++++++++++